TRI-AMDD/beep/docs_src/contributing.md

 - You can define a special `setUp` method for performing the same setup actions (e.g., clearing or resetting class attributes, creating a common input file) for all of your test methods.
 This can cut down on your boilerplate code.
 - You can define a special `setUpClass` class method which will run once before *any* of the test methods run.
 - You can define a special `tearDown` method for performing the same post-test actions after each test.
+This is useful for cleaning up leftover files.
 This is similar to `setUp`.
 - You can define a special `tearDownClass` class method which will run once at the end of the `TestCase`.